Aligned but Stereotypical?

 Abstract

-LVLM-based T2I models demonstrate superior text alignment capabilities compared to traditional (e.g., CLIP) T2I models, but simultaneously exhibit significantly higher levels of social bias across demographic attributes.
+LLM-based T2I models demonstrate superior text alignment capabilities compared to traditional (e.g., CLIP) T2I models, but simultaneously exhibit significantly higher levels of social bias across demographic attributes.

 With the same text prompt, FairPro generates a variety of images with reduced social bias.
-Even when explicitly prompted with specific attributes (e.g., gender), generated images with our FairPro show individuals with diverse demographic backgrounds.

 BibTeX